djeada/Linux-Notes/notes/processes.md

 }
 ```

-This program creates a new process using the `fork` function, and then replaces the child process with the `ls` command using the exec function.
-The parent process simply prints the child process ID to the terminal.
+This program makes a new process using the fork function, and then replaces the child process with the ls command using the exec function.
+The parent process just shows the child process ID on the terminal.

-There are many other ways to spawn processes in Linux, such as using the system function, `popen`, or `spawn` from the `posix_spawn` library.
+There are many other ways to spawn processes in Linux, like using the system function, `popen`, or `spawn` from the `posix_spawn` library.

-It is important to be mindful of the number of processes being spawned, as creating too many processes can strain the system's resources and lead to performance issues.
-It is a good idea to use caution when spawning processes and to ensure that they are properly managed and terminated when they are no longer needed.
+It is important to be careful about how many processes are being made, as making too many processes can use up the system's resources and cause performance problems.
+It is a good idea to be careful when making processes and to make sure they are managed and stopped when they are not needed anymore.

 ## Searching for processes

 There are several ways to search for processes in Linux.
-The most common way is to use the `ps` command, which displays a list of currently running processes.
-To search for processes based on their name, use the `ps` command in combination with `grep`.
+The most common way is to use the ps command, which shows a list of running processes.
+To search for processes by their name, use the `ps` command together with `grep`.
 For example:

 ```
 ps -ef | grep process_name
 ```

-This will display a list of all processes with the specified name.
+This will show a list of all processes with the specified name.

 Another way to search for processes is to use the `pgrep` command, which searches for processes by name and displays their process IDs.
 For example (to look for chromium):